raysan5/challenges/02_challenge_dungeon2d/README.md

 **Learning Outcomes:**
  - rlgl functionality and possibilities
  - Window creation, configuration and management (GLFW3)
- - Keyboard and mouse inputs management (GLFW3)
+ - Inputs management (keyboard, mouse) (GLFW3)
  - Basic shaped drawing defining vertex data (immediate-mode)
- - Image files loading (RAM and VRAM) and drawing
+ - Image loading (RAM), texture creation (VRAM) and drawing
- - Tile map data loading from a text file
+ - Tile map data loading from text file
  - Sprites based animation

 **NOTE:** All code provided is in C language for simplicity and clearness but it's up to the student to use more complex C++ code structures (OOP) if desired.